 Is technology at that point where we just don't know how to stop working anymore?
 It seems as time moves on that it's becoming increasingly harder to disconnect from the office.

 But before I dive into it, I want to first ask you this very question.
-With the technology we have now, do you find it hard to disconnect from work?
+With the technology we have now, do you sometimes find it hard to disconnect from work?

 It's interesting to see how many of us in New Jersey are able to disconnect from our jobs when we're off, and how many remain connected in a world that makes it hard to turn our brains off from work.